DapoAdeola/London-Bike-share-Analysis/README.md

 ### How does bike share vary by time of day?
-bike shares are more around 8.00 AM and 5.00 PM which are work rush hour times.
+Bike shares are more around 8.00 AM and 5.00 PM which are work rush hour times.
 People tend to share more bikes going to work and during close of work.

 ### How do factors such as humidity, temperature and wind speed affect the bike share count?
 Humidity and temperature are inversely proportional.
 Therefore, when temperature reduces, humidity increases and thus the air becomes drier.
 Less rides are taken during this period.
-Conversely, as the temperature increases the count of bike shares also increases. less bike shares occur when there is an incrase in wind speed.
+Conversely, as the temperature increases the count of bike shares also increases.
+Less bike shares occur when there is an incrase in wind speed.

 ### Are more bikes ridden during the holiday or non-holidays?